 In other words, get creative and don’t be shy to show off your creativity.
 This will add lots of personality and charm to the entrance area of your home.

 Tiny details make a huge impact.
 This applies to the décor of the entryways, too.
 There are dozens of ‘trivial’ small parts in the hall – on furniture, on doors, on walls and even on the floor and the ceiling, and only you can decide whether to leave them unnoticed or make them stand out.
 Just think what a striking effect a small item can have when used in the right spot and in the right way!
 Continue reading below …

 Pay attention to door furniture.
 Door handles, knobs and ornaments may turn a door into an awesome décor item rather than … well, just a door.
-There are designers and producers that have dedicated lots of artistic potential and efforts to create such items, like the collection of door furniture by Stronghold Direct (image below).
+There are designers and producers that have dedicated lots of artistic potential and efforts to create such items.

 How about light switches?
 These may be simple items needed to operate electric lights, but they, too, may turn into quite a spectacular detail.
 There are hundreds of types of light switches, from the simplest on/off toggle switches to smart light dimmers and timers, and these all come in a huge diversity of designs.